njg7716/csec769/notes.md

 ![[Pasted image 20210909111743.png]]

 ### Results of 4-way Handshake
-- 1. Supplicant and authenticator both proved the knowledge of the shared PMK
+1. Supplicant and authenticator both proved the knowledge of the shared PMK
 	- Mutual auth
-	- acommon step in both enterprise and personal
+	- A common step in both enterprise and personal
-- 2. A fresh ptk is derived
+2. A fresh PTK is derived
-- 3. both parties have synced and turned on encryption of unicast (and group) packets
+3. both parties have synced and turned on encryption of unicast (and group) packets

 ## AES-CCMP
 - provides a very high level of confidentiality, integrity and replay protection of 802.11
 - Relies on AES
 	- 128 bit key
-- CCMP: Counter mode with ciipher-block chaining MAC protocol
+- CCMP: Counter mode with cipher-block chaining MAC protocol
 	- 1. AES counter mode block cipher for encryption
 	- 2. AEES cipher-block-chaining MAC (CBC-MAC) for integrity